 Some pupils may require more specialist support to meet their needs.
 Gladstone Road Primary School works in partnership with a number of specialist support and outreach services to support pupils with SEND.
-Parents/carers are always consulted and asked to sign a consent form before a referral is made to specialist services.
+Parents/carers are always consulted and asked for verbal permission or to sign a consent form before a referral is made to specialist services.

 Access to most additional support services is now available through one referral to the SEN Hub.
-Other referral pathways to additional services are followed as appropriate, including: Educational Psychology Service, Prevention Service, CAMHS, COMPASS, Speech and Language Therapy, the School Nurse, Learning Disability Team and Bereavement Counselling.
+Other referral pathways to additional services are followed as appropriate, including: Prevention Service, CAMHS, Compass Phoenix, Be U, Speech and Language Therapy, the Continence Service, Learning Disability Team and Counselling.
 Services such as Occupational Therapy or a referral to the Paediatrician must be arranged by the family GP.
+School will often provide supporting information to support parents at GP appointments when a referral is being sought.